 Equipment Innovation: Terry Durham sells a good mechanical destemmer that makes commercial production feasible.
-The University of Missouri Extension has a grant to address some of these challenges, and other growers have developed new or adapted existing equipment to harvest, destem, pack the crop, and manage the fields.
+Other growers have developed new or adapted existing equipment to harvest, destem, convey the crop and manage the fields.
+As time and available info & resources permit, we will publish and share this information.